gahjelle/pandas-introduction/README.md

 `jupytext` will convert all exercise files to notebooks that you can open in Jupyter Lab, or any other compatible notebook environment.

+You can find solutions to all exercises in the [`solutions`](solutions/) folder.

+## Demonstrations

+The workshop mostly consists of live code demonstrations.
+You can find simple notes from the demos in the file [`pandas_introduction.py`](pandas_introduction.py).
+Use `jupytext` to convert the notes to a Jupyter Notebook if you prefer.

+---

-Exercises and solutions are licensed under an [MIT license](LICENSE).
+Demonstration code, exercises, and solutions are licensed under an [MIT license](LICENSE).